 You don’t have to be a second-semester senior to apply for scholarships.
 In fact, there are scholarships out there available as early as elementary school!
 Start hunting ASAP.
 The earlier the better, as scholarships can really stack up and help ease your financial strain.
 There are plenty of scholarships for sophomores and juniors in high school, so don’t wait.

 Dedicate Time to Looking for Scholarships Consistently

 Pick a time for scholarship hunting and stick to it.
-It can work within your schedule—an hour on Wednesday nights when you don’t have soccer practice or Boy Scouts meetings.
+It can work within your schedule—an hour on Wednesday nights when you don’t have soccer practice or theater rehearsal.
 A half hour on the weekends between ACT tutoring and speech competitions.
 Whatever works for you, set aside time to look for scholarships regularly.

 Only Apply to Scholarships You’re Eligible For